-3.Distributed models of individual cells (each processor handles part of the cell).
+3. Distributed models of individual cells (each processor handles part of the cell).
 At present, setting up distributed models of individual cells requires considerable effort; in the future it will be made much more convenient.

-The four benchmark simulations of spiking neural networks (see Appendix 2) were implemented under NEURON.
-Figure 7A demonstrates the speedup that NEURON can achieve with distributed network models of the four types (conductance-based, current-based, Hodgkin-Huxley, event-based - see Appendix 2) on a Beowulf cluster (dashed lines are "ideal"-run time inversely proportional to number of CPUs-and solid symbols are actual run times).
-Figure 7B shows that performance improvement scales with the number of processors and the size and complexity of the network; for this figure we ran a series of tests using a NEURON implementation of the single column thalamocortical network model described by Traub et al. (2005) on the Cray XT3 at the Pittsburgh Supercomputer Center.
-Similar performance gain has been documented in extensive tests on parallel hardware with dozens to thousands of CPUs, using published models of networks of conductance based neurons (Migliore et al. in press).
+The four benchmark simulations of spiking neural networks (see Appendix B) were implemented under NEURON.
+Figure 7(a) demonstrates the speedup that NEURON can achieve with distributed network models of the four types [COBA, current-based (CUBA), HH, event-based-see Appendix B] on a Beowulf cluster (dashed lines are "ideal" - run time inversely proportional to number of CPUs - and solid symbols are actual run times).
+Figure 7(b) shows that performance improvement scales with the number of processors and the size and complexity of the network; for this figure we ran a series of tests using a NEURON implementation of the single column thalamocortical network model described by Traub et al. (2005) on the Cray tions, and 1,122,520 connections and synapses, and 100 ms of model time it generates 73,465 spikes and 19,844,187 delivered spikes.
+The dashed line indicates "ideal speedup" and solid circles are the actual run times.
+The solid black line is the average computation time, and the intersecting vertical lines mark the range of computation times for each CPU.
+Neither the number of cell classes nor the number of cells in each class were multiples of the number of processors, so load balance was not perfect.
+When 800 CPUs were used, the number of equations per CPU ranged from 5954 to 8516.
+Open diamonds are average spike exchange times.
+Open squares mark average voltage exchange times for the gap junctions, which must be done at every time step; these lie on vertical bars that indicate the range of voltage exchange times.
+This range is large primarily because of synchronization time due to computation time variation across CPUs.
+The minimum value is the actual exchange time

+(b)

+XT3 at the Pittsburgh Supercomputer Center.
+Similar performance gain has been documented in extensive tests on parallel hardware with dozens to thousands of CPUs, using published models of networks of conductance based neurons (Migliore et al. 2006).
 Speedup is linear with the number of CPUs, or even superlinear (due to larger effective high speed memory cache), until there are so many CPUs that each one is solving fewer than 100 equations.

-3.1.5 Future plans
+4.1.5 Future plans

 NEURON undergoes a continuous cycle of improvement and revision, much of which is devoted to aspects of the program that are not immediately obvious to the user, e.g. improvement of computational efficiency.
 More noticeable are new GUI tools, such as the recently added Channel Builder.
 Many of these tools exemplify a trend toward "form-based" model specification, which is expected to continue.
-The use of form-based GUI tools increases the ability to exchange model specifications with other simulators through the medium of XML.
+The use of form-based GUI tools increases the ability to exchange model specifications with other simulators through the medium of Extensible Markup Language (XML).
 With regard to network modeling, the emphasis will shift away from developing simulation infrastructure, which is reasonably complete, to the creation of new tools for network design and analysis.

-3.1.6 Software development, support, and documentation
+4.1.6 Software development, support, and documentation